 d.
 All players must be available for all Christchurch Netball fixtures (including holiday games), school exchanges fixtures, South Island Secondary School tournaments (for Senior A, 10A and 9A).
 Non availability for any of these fixtures will affect your ability to be selected in these teams.

 e.
 Players in the Senior A, Senior B, U17A, 10A and 9A will be expected to also play Wednesday netball – unless otherwise determined by the Coaching staff.
 Other teams will be entered as determined by numbers.

 f.
 All players in the Senior A and 10A teams, along with teams in the Challenge and U21 grades who are required to umpire must make themselves available as needed on a roster basis.

 g.
 Players who are selected in the Senior A & B teams will be able to play in the A team for another winter code.
 This will be managed on a case by-case basis to ensure player welfare is at forefront of mind.
 Players who are selected in an A team across two sports, will have to choose which sport they will attend the relevant tournament for if there is clash during Winter Tournament Week.

 a.
-Trial dates will be advertised on the School website, on the netball noticeboard, and the Rangi Netball and Rangi Sport Facebook pages.
+Trial dates will be advertised on the School website.

 b.
 Trials will continue to be held until teams are announced and players confirmed.